thoughtram/blog/_posts/2015-05-03-the-difference-between-annotations-and-decorators.md

 {% highlight javascript %}
 {% raw %}
 import {
-  ComponentMetadata as Component,
+  ComponentMetadata as Component
-  ViewMetadata as View
-} from 'angular2/angular2';
+} from '@angular/core';
 {% endraw %}
 {% endhighlight %}

 As we can see, we're actually importing the metadata rather than the decorator.
-This is simply just because traceur doesn't understand decorators, but does understand `@Component` and `@View` annotations.
+This is simply just because traceur doesn't understand decorators, but does understand `@Component` annotations.
 Which is why we're also importing them with these namespaces respectively.

 ## Conclusion